Take back control through physical therapy

 Don’t let injuries or chronic pain stop you from doing the things you love.
 At NMC Health, your recovery is our focus.
 With our outpatient therapy and rehab programs, our specially trained therapists can get you back on your feet and help to improve your quality of life.

-NMC Health Therapy & Rehabilitation in Newton is staffed with highly trained therapists and therapy assistants who are dedicated to helping you reach your goals.
+NMC Health Physical Therapy & Rehabilitation in Newton is staffed with highly trained therapists and therapy assistants who are dedicated to helping you reach your goals.
 If you’ve been hurt or have suffered an illness, we can help.
 We’re here to safely serve you.
 Let us work with you to get you back on track.

 Our expert therapists can help with: